Feature Codes Reference

 - Py: Points allocation, where

-represents the number of points - Sz: Subaccounts allocation, where
+yrepresents the number of points - Sz: Subaccounts allocation, where

-represents the number of subaccounts
+zrepresents the number of subaccounts

 Example:

-represents a subscription with features encoded as F000, 50 points, and 4 subaccounts.
+ACC-F000-P50S4represents a subscription with features encoded as F000, 50 points, and 4 subaccounts.

 Trial Code Format

-Trial coupon codes follow the format ACT-xxxx-R
+Trial coupon codes follow the format ACT-xxxx-R:

 -